puneeth-nikin/suvera-dbt-project/README.md

 # Suvera DBT Project

 This project uses DBT and DuckDB to clean and analyse synthetic healthcare data for Suvera's data task.
-Python 3.13.5 (project developed and tested using this version)
+Project developed and tested using Python 3.13.5 version

 ## Answers